Should I mount my digital photo frame on the wall?

 It’s worth noting that not many digital photo frames are built with wall-mounting capabilities right out of the factory.
 In some cases – as with cheap digital photo frames – you’ll have to DIY build a frame to slot the frame into or to hold it in place.
 Bear in mind that it risks leaving the USB/SD card ports inaccessible and can make it awkward to insert the power cable – so take care while designing the frame.

-Some of the best digital photo frames for the wall like the Pix-Star come with standard VESA mounts, offering a versatile and robust wall mount.
+Some of the best digital photo frames for the wall like the Pix-Star come with support for standard VESA mount (actual mount purchased separately), offering a versatile and robust wall mount.
 They’re minimally noticeable and a great choice for a clean aesthetic.
 You should mount your frame on the wall if the display is big enough to capture and hold attention, and if your walls aren’t too cluttered.

 Wall mounting is a great option for families.
 You can place the frames in rooms like the living room, dining room, and bedrooms, and sync them up to show all your most precious memories.
 With frames like the Pix-Star, much of this can be remotely controlled through the web interface, meaning you’ll seldom need to be standing directly in front of the frame.